 “If the payment proceeds primarily from ‘any moral or legal duty’ or from ‘the incentive of anticipated benefit’ of an economic nature, it is not a gift.”

 If it isn't a gift, the IRS generally wants its share.

 Crowdfunding for Your Business

-Starting or operating a business with crowdfunded money isn’t a true gift.
-As such, it’s taxable income—sometimes.
-Again, there’s a fine line of distinction here, and it seems to fly in the face of the rewards-based crowdfunding rule, at least on the surface.
+Starting or operating a business with crowdfunded money isn’t usually a true gift.
+As such, it could be taxable income—but it depends on the details of the income.

-If you paid yourself from that money, you’d have to claim it as income on your personal tax return.
+If you use donated funds to pay yourself, you’d have to claim it as income on your personal tax return.

 The Bottom Line

 Crowdfunding sites or their third-party processors of funds will typically pay the individual who set up the account, not the ultimate beneficiary of the money.
 The crowdfunding organizer might end up receiving a Form 1099-K. It may be wise to consult a tax professional if this happens to you.
 You might be able to claim an “agency” relationship to eliminate responsibility for any taxes that might be assessed.